 Alternatively you can build a Shotgun Fruiting Chamber (SGFC) from a few common items found easily in your local hardware store.

 Step 6.
 Harvest The Fresh Mushrooms

 Harvest the oyster mushrooms before their caps begin to turn upwards.
 It’s at this point they will drop the majority of their spores and begin to lose condition.

 Store them in a paper bag in the fridge for optimum shelf live.

-The bucket will require some time to rest and recuperate before producing the next flush of mushrooms.
-Moisten substrate and return to cover holes with micro pore tape.
+The mycelium may require between 7 – 14 days to rest and recover before producing the next flush of mushrooms.

 Humidity can be managed through a diligent misting and fanning regime, however the introduction of a humidifier and humidity controller can help automate the process and ensure consistency.

 Adding a 6L humidifier and controller to a greenhouse with the addition of a USB fan is a quick and easy way to make a low cost fruiting chamber that delivers excellent results.

 We’re a small scale producer of gourmet mushroom grain spawn and ready to grow kits located in South East Queensland.
 We’re passionate about fungi and we love sharing our obsession with the world.

 Follow us on social media for updates on sales, new products and new tutorials.